Who We Are

 Through her leadership, the nonprofit continues to win large-scale grants since her employment in 2006; and, created collaborative partnerships successfully advancing our environmental conservation, education and responsible recreation initiatives.
 Stacy previously served as Deputy Director for the Southern California Mountains Foundation from December 2012 until April 2015.
 Stacy joined the nonprofit in 2006, then named the San Bernardino National Forest Association, as Lead Naturalist at the Big Bear Discovery Center performing student and visitor education program, training volunteers and leading interpretive programs; moving to Discovery Center Director position in 2010 overseeing all operations and staff at the Center.
 The nonprofit was formed in 1992 and renamed the Southern California Mountains Foundation in concert with its 20th milestone year and celebration.
 It is comprised of 6 key programs and supported by 1,000 plus volunteers.

-Stacy Gorin holds a Bachelor’s degree in Environmental Analysis and Design from the University California Irvine.
+Stacy Gorin holds a Bachelor’s degree in Environmental Analysis and Design from the University of California, Irvine.
 Stacy connects to nature through her hobbies of hiking, biking, snowboarding, and rock climbing.

 A co-founder and a 10 year veteran of the Urban Conservation Corps, Sandy Bonilla has been leading the UCC since 2006.
 Sandy’s interest in the development of young people started in the late 1980s when she worked under three mayoral administrations in the City & County of San Francisco for youth workforce development and later for the federal government in Washington D.C.
 In the late 1990s, she helped launch an AmeriCorps program at the University of Nebraska in Omaha and later returned to Southern California to work with at-risk youth in San Bernardino.
 Sandy’s undergraduate is in Sociology from the CSU and graduates studies in public administration from the City University of New York.
 She is currently working on an M.B.A. at Azusa Pacific University.
 Sandy has worked for the Southern California Mountains Foundation since 2007.